floraison/flor/doc/README.md

 * [services](services/)
 * [workflow control patterns](patterns.md)

-If you have any question feel free to ask in the [flor chat room](https://gitter.im/floraison/flor).
+If you have any question feel free to ask in, well, the [issue tracker](https://github.com/floraison/flor/issues).

 ## pieces of documentation